 Subdivs Parameter example below.Subdivs – Determines how many paths are traced from the camera.
 The actual number of paths is the square of the subdivs (the default 1000 subdivs mean that 1,000,000 paths are traced from the camera).
 For more information, see the

 Sample size – Controls the size of the individual light cache samples.
 For more information, see the Sample Size example below.

-Show calc. phase – Enabling will show the paths that are traced.
+Show calc. phase – Enable this option to show the paths that are traced.
 This does not affect the calculation of the light cache and is provided only as a feedback to the user.
 This option is ignored when rendering to fields - in that case, the calculation phase is never displayed.

-Use camera path – When enabled, V-Ray will calculate the light cache samples for the entire camera path instead of just the current view, in the same way as this is done for the Fly-through mode.
+Use camera path – When enabled, V-Ray calculates the light cache samples for the entire camera path instead of just the current view, in the same way as this is done for the Fly-through mode.
 This is useful when rendering animations with moving objects where the camera also moves and the light cache needs to be in Single frame mode.
-In this case, enabling the Use camera path option will help to reduce any flickering, as the GI sample positions on static geometry will not change.
+In this case, enabling the Use camera path option helps reducing any flickering, as the GI sample positions on static geometry does not change.

 Mode – Determines the rendering mode of the light cache: